progress/corticon-angular-app/README.md

 ## Contact

-For a blog post on this project please check out http://mendoncakeegan.wordpress.com/2014/09/04/corticon-counter/ For more on Rollbase please check out http://www.progress.com/products/corticon.
+For a blog post on this project please check out http://mendoncakeegan.wordpress.com/2014/09/04/corticon-counter/ For more on Corticon please check out http://www.progress.com/products/corticon.
 For more on AngularJS please check out http://angularjs.org/.
 For more on NodeJS please check out http://nodejs.org/.